sanand0/til/apps.md

 ## Oct 2025

 - 06 Oct 2025.
+Create a long form document agent editor that can make targeted edits in _long_ documents/reports.
+Effectively a Codex for Word.
+- 06 Oct 2025.
 Visualise the jobs most at risk on AI as a Voronoi diagram.
 Size = employment, color = score.
 Organize as a hierarchy. https://x.com/unusual_whales/status/1957140620151283718
 - 02 Oct 2025.
 Create a bookmarket that converts the latest ChatGPT Markdown response into Marp slides. #MEDIUM
 - 02 Oct 2025.
 Create a web app that polls a [Slido](https://datapi-eu1.slido.com/redoc) survey and runs [topic modelling](https://pypi.org/project/topicmodel) to visually show the clusters of questions live, e.g. like [pol.is](https://info.vtaiwan.tw/). #HARD